Special Education Links

 Center for Parent Information and Resources

-People with severe disabilities are those who traditionally have been labeled as having severe to profound mental retardation.
+People with severe disabilities are those who traditionally have been labeled as having severe to profound intellectual disabilities.
 These people require ongoing, extensive support in more than one major life activity in order to participate in integrated community settings and enjoy the quality of life available to people with fewer or no disabilities.
 They frequently have additional disabilities, including movement difficulties, sensory losses, and behavior problems.
 This publication will help you understand more about what is involved with individuals with multiple disabilities.

 Multiple Sclerosis